larsiusprime/divingbell/README.md

 ## License

-All the code is released under the MIT license.
+All the code in this project is released under the MIT license.
 See LICENSE file for details.

-The data files I'm linking via download I can't claim copyright on as they're scraped from Steam.
-I did receive Valve's written permission to release this project in this way.
+The data files I'm linking via download I can't claim copyright for (and thus have no write to attach a specific license to) as they're scraped from Steam.
+Don't do anything dumb like pretend I'm giving you permission to "own" Portal 2's metadata or whate3ver.

+I received Valve's written permission to release this project in this manner.

 ## Important Note